 Visual learners can color code the parts of speech or notes.
 This set of pens is my favorite for taking notes with a splash of color for fun.
 They’re even good for drawing word meanings.

 A colored gel pen in Spanish is “bolígrafo de gel”.

 This is a good start for the supplies you need to put together a Spanish learning binder.

-If you’re anything like me you’ve stayed up late night perfecting your notebooks.
+If you’re anything like me you’ve stayed up late at night perfecting your notebook.
 I keep them simple and add creative details for the cherry on top.
-Because, after all you’re going keep this on your shelf and open it up everyday.
+Because, after all, you’re going to keep this on your shelf and open it up every day.
 You want to enjoy it.